-I confirm that no other instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
 If any instances are identified after the date of this statement, these will be notified to the board of Trustees and ESFA.

-Neale Pledger Accounting Officer Date: 28 January 2021
+Neale Pledger Accounting Officer Date: 16 December 2021

-STATEMENT OF TRUSTEES' RESPONSIBILITIES FOR THE YEAR ENDED 31 AUGUST 2020
+STATEMENT OF TRUSTEES' RESPONSIBILITIES FOR THE YEAR ENDED 31 AUGUST 2021